 - In Princess Maker 2, one of the potential suitors you can get is a dragon.
 Now, he can at least transform to a human form, but the implications are still a little bit uncomfortable.

 - The Parappa The Rapper universe is implied to work this way by Word of God, though the results haven't been hinted at.

-- God of War Cronos is a giant big enough to strap an entire building to.
-God of War 2 shows Rhea as the size of an normal human.
-Ouch
+- In God of War The Titan Cronos is a giant big enough to strap an entire building to.
+God of War 2 shows his wife, Rhea, as the size of an normal human.
+Ouch.

 - Mortal Kombat gives us the Shokan, a race of half-human/half-dragon hybrids.

 - In most iterations of the Digimon franchise, Digimon are usually sexless creatures born from data.
 However, one notable exception exists in Digimon World Dawn/Dusk, in the form of "matching".
 Two Digimon from two copies of the game can be used to create a new Digi-Egg, and in some cases it's the only way to get certain species in some versions of the game.
 However, unlike Pokemon, it's less reliant on actual species; any two digimon can match, and getting specific kinds of eggs requires matching two digimon belonging to very broad categories (such as "Dark", "Plant", or "Dragon") as well as specific stats.